-Olloclip has a great range of lenses available for the iPhone 8 and 8 Plus models.
+Olloclip has a great range of lenses available for the iPhone 8 camera and iPhone 8 Plus camera.
 But with many different lenses to choose from, how do you know which one will best suit your needs?
 Olloclip lenses for iPhone 8 and 8 Plus are available for all kinds of photography.
 Whether you want to shoot close-up macro photos, flattering portraits, or wide-angle landscape photos, there’s a lens kit to suit every photographer.
 In this article, you’ll discover which lenses are included in each Olloclip iPhone 8 and 8 Plus lens kit, and what kind of iPhone photography each kit is most suitable for.

 Types Of Olloclip Lenses For iPhone 8 & 8 Plus